dfreire/hello-fantom/README.md

 This is a container for several "hello world" kind of pods, with the intent of learning [Fantom](http://fantom.org) programming language features.

 I'm particularly interested in Fantom to JavaScript compilation, and wrapping third-party JavaScript libraries in Fantom code
 (see http://fantom.org/sidewalk/topic/1109).
-I have decided to break the complexity of this task into several steps, each one building uppon the previous one.
+I have decided to break the complexity of this task into several steps, each one building upon the previous one.
 The result of each step can be used as a staring template for similar  projects.